 Here’s my recent experience with “things you just ought to know.”

-On October 7th I got an email from a colleague sharing a little piece of information about Capital.
-Where you run in Capital the process to synchronize design data to a set of harness designs a.k.a. “build list” you get a dialog shown below.
+On October 7th I got an email from a colleague sharing a little piece of information about CHS.
+Where you run in CHS the process to synchronize design data to a set of harness designs a.k.a. “build list” you get a dialog shown below.

 My colleague informed the rest of the workgroup and I of a little feature that has yet to find its way into the help file.
 Use the “Control” and letter “A” on the keyboard and that will allow you, where you are following the wiring diagram-led design flow to select all the designs on the left portion of the dialog.
 A small time-saver.